K4rian/twserver-go/README.md

 - Tweak the values as needed, save the file and restart the server.

 By default, the HTTP server only serves the index file and rejects any other request.
-To serve one or more custom directories containing extra resources (such as images), you have to add them by tweaking the "ServeDirs" value in the configuration file.
+To serve one or more custom directories containing extra resources (such as images), you have to add them by tweaking the `ServeDirs` value in the configuration file.

 - Example: Add the `images` directory located in `./images` and accessed via the URL `<wiki_url>/img/`: